crate/crate-python/docs/by-example/cursor.rst

 ====================================

-``executemany()`` also accepts a :class:`py:list` of :class:`py:dict` when the SQL uses ``%(name)s`` placeholders.
-The client converts both the SQL template and all rows to positional format before sending to CrateDB:
+``executemany()`` also accepts a :class:`py:list` of :class:`py:dict` when the SQL statement contains ``%(name)s`` placeholders.
+The client converts both the SQL template and all rows to positional format before sending them to CrateDB:

     >>> connection.client.set_next_response({
     ...     "results": [